Sheriffs in the United States: Virginia

 In the early 1990s the General Assembly mandated the uniforms for all sheriffs as being dark brown shirts with tan pants that have a brown stripe.
 Sheriff's Office vehicles were to be dark brown with a five-point star on the front doors and "Sheriff's Office" on the trunk.
 The five-point star must have the jurisdiction's name in a half circle on the star and "Sheriff's Office" in a half circle under that.

 In the early first decade of the 21st century, legislation was passed to allow sheriffs to purchase white vehicles (if agreed to by the city or county), and allowing sheriffs' deputies to wear any color uniform the sheriff chose.
 Sheriffs' vehicles still must have the star on the front doors and markings on the trunk as before.

 The Sheriff's Office, in conjunction with local police departments, assist with controlling traffic, issuing traffic summonses, and working with state and local law-enforcement agencies.
 Additionally, sheriff's deputies aid the county police, the United States Marshals Service, and the Federal Bureau of Investigation in a joint fugitive task force that provides apprehension and arrest of felons who face current warrants.
 Sheriffs and police also share the responsibility of executing detention orders for those who are ordered to receive mental health care, but if the subject is being transported, frequently the jurisdiction's deputies will conduct the transport.

 There is no distinction made by title, all those who work for a sheriff are deputies.
 All deputies and police officers must meet state certification standards as set by DCJS (Department of Criminal Justice Services).

 By law, sheriffs are not elected at the same time.
 County sheriffs are sworn into office on even-numbered years; city sheriffs are sworn into office on odd-numbered years.
 All deputies must be re-sworn after each election.
 Sheriffs have complete authority to hire and fire as they see fit; deputy sheriffs serve at the sole pleasure of the sheriff.
 Sheriff's offices are completely funded by the state, unless a county or city wishes to supplement with funding.

 Washington

-In Washington, each sheriff of the thirty-nine counties is an elected official serving a four-year term.
+In Washington, each sheriff of the thirty-nine counties with the exception of King County is an elected official serving a four-year term.

 The voters of Pierce County voted to pass Charter Amendment 1 on November 7, 2006, to change the sheriff's position from appointed to elected.
 The first sheriff's election in 30 years was held in 2008.